ryanjtr/MyDocs/docs/source/Contents/RISCV/pulpissimo.rst

 Program device
 ~~~~~~~~~~~~~~~~~~~~

 #.
 Create a new project in vivado with board genesys2.
+There's no need to run synthesis or to implement it.

 #.
 On ``Flow Navigator``, look at ``Program and Debug`` then select ``Open target`` to connect to your board (local or remote board).